postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/ci-integrations/bitbucket-pipelines.md

 To view the full list of build jobs, select **View All Builds**.
 Use the dropdown lists to filter jobs by branch or build status.
 To get the latest build status information, select **Refresh**.

-To view more details for a build, use the arrows to expand a build, and then expand **Build Steps**.
+To view more details for a build, use the arrows to expand a build and expand **Build Steps**.
 For each build step you can view the name, duration, and status.

 <img alt="View all Jenkins builds" src="https://assets.postman.com/postman-docs/jenkins-view-builds-v9-14.jpg">